CrackThrough/ADOFAI-Mod-Installation-Guide/eng/use-1.md

      ![](./resources/use-1/image1.png)

    Note!
-Linux users should download the `mono` package to use for UnityModManager, and run it from the terminal with
+Linux users should download the `mono` package to use for `UnityModManager`, and run it from the terminal with
 ```shell
 mono /path/to/UnityModManager.exe
 ```